haraldweber1975/haraldweber1975.github.io/_posts/20250909-fun-with-ai.md

 * Login to Github
 * Open the [Chripy-Starter](https://github.com/cotes2020/chirpy-starter) page
   * Enter your repository name (ending with github.io)
+  * Tell gibhub Pages to use this repository as "Website generator"
   * Optionally add your own domain to github pages
 * Modify the _config.yml file
 * Create and use a favicon